code-with-amitk/Code-examples/Operating_Systems/Windows/Active_Directory/README.md

 {Child/Sub Domain}
 x1.x.abc.com
 ```

+<a name=netlogon></a>
+## netlogon
+- This folder stores scripts.
+Location `(%SystemRoot%\system32\repl\import\scripts)`.
+This folder is used by the NetLogon service for the following purposes:
+  - Storing a default user profile for users.
+If a user without a local profile logs in, the default user profile is used.
+  - Storing logon scripts (for example, logon.bat).
+  - Storing system policies (ntconfig.pol or config.pol files).
+  - When a client wants to access the netlogon share on Windows AD domain, after authentication applying the logon scripts from mentioned above.

 ## Trust
 - Suppose Company-x has AD-1 and AD-2.
 Trust relationship can be established b/w 2 ADs.
 Users on AD-1 can access resources joined on AD-2.